School of Construction and the Environment

 The School of Construction and the Environment is concerned with the natural environment, the built environment and the relationship between them.

-As the leading contributor of trades, engineering, and applied and natural sciences professionals in the province, the School offers over 60 full-time programs, over 270 part-time courses, customized training and applied research from where you will gain the knowledge and skills to address the issues of today while planning for tomorrow.
+As the leading contributor of trades, engineering, and applied and natural sciences professionals in the province of British Columbia, the School offers over 77 full-time / part-time programs, over 272 part-time courses, customized training and applied research from where you will gain the knowledge and skills to address the issues of today while planning for tomorrow.

 Interested in Sustainable Energy?